przestaw/Boost-Python_tutorial/README.md

 BOOST_PYTHON_MODULE(example) {

-	// lastly expose our function in module "example" def("square", &square, "Returns a square of given number");
+	// lastly expose our function in module "example" def("square", square, "Returns a square of given number");
 }
 ```